kmkuo24/gatech-MLforMD/README.md

 ## **Module Design**

 ### Submodule 1 - Introduction To Pymol
+This section introduces PyMOL, a powerful tool for visualizing molecular structures.

+You’ll learn how to load protein models, navigate the 3D interface, highlight important features, and create clear visualizations.
+Molecular visualization is key for understanding how proteins function, how they interact with other molecules, and how structural changes can impact biology.

+By the end of this tutorial, you’ll be able to explore molecular structures confidently and prepare them for further analysis.

 ### Submodule 2 - Introduction To Machine Learning
+This section provides a general introduction to machine learning, covering essential concepts and common models.

+You’ll learn about key techniques such as random forests, logistic regression, and neural networks, and how these models are trained to find patterns and make predictions from data.
+The focus is on building an intuitive understanding of how machine learning works, laying the groundwork for applying these methods to more complex problems later.

+By the end of this tutorial, you’ll be comfortable with basic machine learning principles and ready to explore real-world applications.

 ### Submodule 3 - Applying ML to SARS-CoV-2
+In this section, you’ll apply machine learning to analyze data from molecular dynamics (MD) simulations—a kind of computational microscope that captures how molecules move and interact over time.

+You’ll use three machine learning models—random forests, logistic regression, and neural networks—to uncover which residues and interactions are most critical for important molecular behaviors, like protein binding and structural shifts.

+By the end of this tutorial, you’ll know how to combine dynamic molecular data with machine learning tools to reveal hidden patterns and drive new biological discoveries.

 <center><img src="images/Architecture_Diagram.png" width=1500 /></center><br><br>